wangshanshanAHU/MCTL/README.md

 # MCTL
-# Class-specific Reconstruction Transfer Learning for Visual Recognition Across Domains on matlab
+# Manifold Criterion Guided Transfer Learning via Intermediate Domain Generation on matlab

 This is a matlab code for MCTL code.
 We use the matlab R2015b version.

-## Prerequisites
+# Prerequisites

 matlab R2015b

-## Data Preparation
+# Data Preparation
 ---------------
 4DACNN

-## Training Model
+# Training Model
 ---------------
 RUN MCTL_demo

-## Contact
+# Contact
 If you have any problem about this library, please create an Issue or send us an Email at:
 - wangshanshan@cqu.edu.cn
 - leizhang@cqu.edu.cn